stefanwalther/deploy-docker-swarm/README.md

 ### Investigating

-- Local deployment using the Docker-on-docker approach
+- Local deployment using the Docker-in-docker (DinD) approach
 - Deployment to DigitalOcean using bash only
 - Deployment to DigitalOcean using Vagrant & bash
 - Using rancher to deploy locally (?)